 1. Thrombocytopenia is usually defined as a platelet count <150×109/L. It may be classified as:

-1) Thrombocytopenia caused by excess destruction of platelets:
+1) Thrombocytopenia caused primarily by excess destruction of platelets:

 a) Immune: Primary or secondary immune thrombocytopenia (ITP); drug-induced immune thrombocytopenia (eg, quinine/quinidine, sulfonamides, vancomycin, abciximab, antibiotics); heparin-induced thrombocytopenia (HIT), which can be associated with thrombosis.
 Secondary ITP can be caused by infections (HIV, hepatitis C, Helicobacter pylori), concomitant autoimmune diseases (eg, systemic lupus erythematosus, antiphospholipid syndrome), and non-Hodgkin lymphoma, among others.

-b) Acquired: More frequent, it may be caused by drugs (myelosuppressive agents, linezolid, interferons, and many others), alcohol abuse and other toxins, viral infections, cobalamin and/or folate deficiency, bone marrow disorders (leukemia, aplastic anemia, lymphoid neoplasm, myelodysplastic syndrome, cancer metastasis, myelofibrosis), bone marrow infiltration (Gaucher disease, tuberculosis), radiation, amegakaryocytic thrombocytopenia, or cyclic thrombocytopenia (regular decreases in platelet counts every 21-39 days, most frequently in young women).
+b) Acquired: More frequent, it may be caused by drugs (myelosuppressive chemotherapy, linezolid, interferons, and many others), alcohol misuse and other toxins, viral infections, cobalamin and/or folate deficiency, bone marrow disorders (leukemia, aplastic anemia, lymphoid neoplasm, myelodysplastic syndrome, cancer metastasis, myelofibrosis), bone marrow infiltration (Gaucher disease, tuberculosis), radiation, amegakaryocytic thrombocytopenia, or cyclic thrombocytopenia (regular decreases in platelet counts every 21-39 days, most frequently in young women).

 3) Thrombocytopenia caused by sequestration of platelets: Hypersplenism; rarely at other sites, such as large hemangiomas.